The default Git username and user email address on our Stacks are the following:

 git commit.
 This way you can make sure any changes you make to the current build will be attached to a commit associated with your username and email address.

 - In the Git Username field, set the value to your own user name.

 - In the Git Email Address field, set the value to your own email address.

 - Start a build.

 If all went well, you should see the changes in your repository in your Git provider.
-The new username and email address will be visible for all future commits you push from your builds to Github.
+The new username and email address will be visible for all future commits you push from your builds to your Git provider.

 You can trigger and abort builds with the Bitrise API.
 Define parameters for the build: for example, branch, tag or git commit to use.
 Custom environment variables can be defined...

 If you need to, you can skip a specific commit or pull request.
 Skipping means, in this context, that a code change will NOT trigger a build on Bitrise, even...